 To develop children’s curiosity, enabling them to make sense of the world through a knowledge-rich curriculum intertwined with opportunities for children to develop and apply their working scientifically skills

-At Chorlton we teach a creative curriculum that makes meaningful links, when possible we ensure that science is taught through our topics to help children make connections in their learning.
-When these links are not obvious science is taught discreetly to guarantee coverage of the objectives.
+At Chorlton CofE we teach a creative curriculum that makes meaningful links.
+When possible we ensure that science is taught through our topics to help children make connections in their learning.
+When these links are not obvious, science is taught discreetly to guarantee coverage of the objectives.
 Our science curriculum has been shaped to ensure knowledge and skills are intertwined and is taken from the National Curriculum.
 Teachers ensure that children are not only familiar with, but have opportunities to develop and apply their working scientifically skills.
 These include:

 Observation over time

 Grouping and classifying

 There is a carefully mapped progression of skills, knowledge and scientific vocabulary to ensure children build upon these year on year.